utsavdotpro/PHPQueryUtils/README.md

 ## updateMultiple
 `updateMultiple($table, $dataArray)`

-To add update multiple rows in your table use updateMultiple().
+To update multiple rows in your table use updateMultiple().
 First create your data array (see example below) and then just pass it to the function.

 **Note: for this to be able to work, your table must have at least one column with `PRIMARY` OR `UNIQUE` key and you must keep that column in the data array.**